Future Energy Scenarios for mid-Canterbury

 The scenarios are not a forecast.
 They establish credible futures for the energy environment and help us understand the way that pathways could develop, and how we could influence them.

-How will we use the Future Energy Scenarios?
+How we use the Future Energy Scenarios?

 The scenarios will help us talk about the future of energy and shape the future energy environment.